Barbara A. Ringer Copyright Honors Program

 Barbara A. Ringer, for whom the fellowship is named, served as the eighth Register of Copyrights, from 1973 to 1980.
 She was instrumental in the review and drafting process that led to Congress' adoption of the 1976 Copyright Act.

 The Ringer Honors Program is a distinguished public service opportunity for attorneys in the early stages of their career who have strong interest and a demonstrated record of academic or practical success in copyright law.
 The Program accepts applications from individuals who are in their final year at a U.S.-accredited law school or have graduated from such a law school (receiving a J.D. or LL.M.) within the five-year period preceding their application date.
-In addition to promising law students, the Program welcomes applications from judicial law clerks and those practicing at a law firm or in another setting.
+In addition to promising law students, judicial law clerks and those practicing at a law firm or in another setting are encouraged to apply.
 Although bar membership is not required for the position, Ringer Fellows must have been awarded their J.D. by the time they begin the fellowship.
 Please note that under applicable law, paid positions at the Copyright Office are ordinarily limited to U.S. citizens.
 The Office expects to appoint one or two Ringer Fellows each year.

 Applications for the Ringer Honors Program are accepted from July 1 through September 15 (or if September 15 falls on a weekend day, the first following business day) of the calendar year prior to the calendar year in which the applicant would begin his or her fellowship (typically in September).